hearthewind/graphpi_protein_inference/README.md

 2. Convert raw file into mzml format using ProteoWizard (with peaks picking).
 3. Run the comet_search knime workflow with mzml and decoy fasta files for peptide database search, please make sure to use correct search parameters from the dataset provider.
 4. Run the epifany_pipeline knime workflow with idxml and decoy fasta files to generate the psm features.
-5. Create a folder under data, put the psm feature and decoy fasta files to appropriate positions in the folder.
+5. Create a folder under ``data``, the datafolder must have precix ``TestDataset``, put the psm feature and decoy fasta files to appropriate positions in the folder.
+The psm feature file should be stored as ``data/TestDataset{your_data_name}/psm_features/result.csv``, and the decoy fasta file should be stored as ``data/TestDataset{your_data_name}/database/decoy.fasta``

-6. Modify the config file to include the new test dataset.
+6. Modify the config file to include the new test dataset, the name of the test dataset should be the same as the data folder.
+7. Prediction result will be stored in ``results/predictions/TestDataset{your_data_name}/``
+8. Please execute ``code/read_prediction_result.ipynb`` notebook to check out prediction result, and apply decoy FDR filtering.

 Note that epifany_pipeline will run both Percolator and Epifany, and here we only need the result from Percolator.

+For example, we included ``TestDataset004789`` as an example of how to evaluate on a new dataset, it is stored under ``data/``, and is derived from the ``PXD004789`` ProteomeXchange dataset..